 If you have been injured in a collision on I-95 or the Turnpike, a West Palm Beach accident attorney at Searcy Denney can help.
 Our attorneys have a strong track record of helping people injured in accidents maximize their compensation from those responsible.

 Teen drivers pose a particular threat to everyone on the road in South Florida.
 That is because of their inexperience and some younger drivers’ willingness to take risks behind the wheel.

 Teen drivers account for a relatively large share of all accidents across the country, despite the fact that they spend less time driving than people in other age groups, according to data from the Insurance Institute for Highway Safety.
-The data show that 16-19 year old drivers are three times more likely than those 20 or older to be involved in a fatal crash, when broken down per mile driven.
+The data shows that 16 to 19-year-old drivers are three times more likely than those 20 or older to be involved in a fatal crash when broken down per mile driven.